Jack Hume

 "Providing ethics advice in a pandemic, in theory and in practice", Bioethics (2023; co-authored with James Wilson, Melanie Smallman, and Cian O'Donovan)

-In progress
+In progress or under review

 Teaching